Joint Surgery Recovery Tips

 - Manage your pain.

 Take pain medication as prescribed.
 Your body needs to work at healing, not enduring pain.
-Don’t be surprised if you have pain in other parts of your body as you change the way you move.
+Don't be surprised if you have pain in other parts of your body as you change the way you move.
 If pain increases or changes radically let your doctor or physical therapist know.
+Watch the video below for more information.

 - Keep helpful tools handy.